How to: Update a Visual Studio Extension

 In the manifest designer, increase the value of the number in the Version field.

 Save the solution and build it.

-Upload the new .vsix file (in the \bin\Debug\ folder of the project) to the Visual Studio Gallery Web site.
+Upload the new .vsix file (in the \bin\Debug\ folder of the project) to the Visual Studio Marketplace Web site.

 When a user who has an earlier version of the extension opens Extensions and Updates, the new version will appear in the Updates list, provided that the tool is set to automatically look for updates.